 - Exonerated – The incident occurred, but was lawful and proper or was justified under the existing conditions.

 - Not Sustained – There is insufficient evidence to prove or disprove the allegations.

 - Sustained – The allegation is supported by sufficient evidence.
 A sustained complaint may result in disciplinary action against the employee.

 If a complainant deliberately gives false information causing the police department to conduct an investigation, the information can be presented to the District Attorney’s office for

 Instructions for Filing a Complaint:

-After reading the information on this page, contact Captain Laurie Clouse to discuss the incident, allegations, and complaint by phone at (817) 735-2210, or in person at the Police Department.
+After reading the information on this page, contact Chief Laurie Clouse to discuss the incident, allegations, and complaint by phone at (817) 735-2210, or in person at the Police Department.